-The strategy is a 10 year strategy aligning to the SCP timelines and will be reviewed and updated after 5 years (2027).
+The Economic Development Strategy 2022-2032 is a 10 year strategy aligning to the SCP timelines and will be reviewed and updated after 5 years (2027).

-Highlight projects have been included above for each Strategy area to illustrate how actions and projects align to and will contribute to the achievement of outcome areas.
+Highlight projects have been included for each focus area to illustrate how actions and projects align to and will contribute to the achievement of outcome areas.
 These projects will be included in the EDS Action Plan and some are already underway.